keegoo/keegoo.github.io/_posts/2018-03-13-method-missing-in-python.markdown

 ---
 layout: post
-title:  "Method missing in Python"
+title:  "method missing in Python"
 date:   2018-03-12 19:20:00 +0800
 categories: notes
 ---

-Python doesn’t provide such thing as Ruby's `method_missing`, **directly**.
+Python doesn’t provide such thing as Ruby's `method_missing`.

-Which means you can impelment one with some Python magics.
+But you can impelment one with some Python magics.

 ### Ruby's method_missing